vditomasso/Measure-radial-velocities/README.md

 2. Interpolating both input datasets onto that wavelength array
 3. In a loop for N monte carlo tries:

-⋅⋅⋅4.Regularize data (subtract mean, divide by standard deviation)
+⋅⋅⋅Regularize data (subtract mean, divide by standard deviation)

 ⋅⋅⋅5.
 Remove cubic fit to data, to remove the slope of the data